NimmaDileep/BaseLanguageCompiler/spec.md

 }
 ```

 Functions can be used in places where expressions are required using the function call syntax, similar to other languages.
+The argument types must match the parameter types in the function definition.

 ```kotlin
 var result = add(1, 2);